wiz0u/WTelegramClient/EXAMPLES.md

 if (contacts.imported.Length > 0)
     await client.SendMessageAsync(contacts.users[contacts.imported[0].user_id], "Hello!");
 ```
 *Note: Don't use this method too much.
-To prevent spam, Telegram may restrict your ability to add new phone numbers.*
+To prevent spam, Telegram may restrict your ability to add new phone numbers or ban your account.*

 <a name="contacts"></a>
 ### Retrieve the current user's contacts list